 A general view of the Egyptian stock exchange in Cairo (Photo: Reuters)

-Real estate developers headed down, led by Talaat Mustafa Group (TMG), Palm Hills Development (PHD) and Six of October Development and Investment (SODIC) shedding 0.5 percent, 0.8 percent and 0.2 percent to close at LE9.3 per share, LE4.4 per share and LE26.8 per share respectively.
+Real estate developers Talaat Mustafa Group (TMG), Palm Hills Holding (PHD) and Six of October Development and Investment (SODIC) all dipped by 0.5, 2.6 and 0.8 percent respectively.